Silver Bullion

 Silver bullion occupies a unique position in the precious metals world — more affordable than gold per ounce, yet backed by both investment demand and robust industrial consumption that no other metal can match.
 Over half of annual global silver production is consumed by industry: solar panels, electronics, medical equipment, and electric vehicles all depend on silver's unmatched conductivity and antimicrobial properties.
 That industrial floor gives silver a supply-and-demand dynamic that pure monetary metals like gold do not share.

 For collectors and investors alike, silver bullion comes in a remarkable variety of forms — from government-minted coins with legal tender status to privately refined bars with minimal premiums over spot, certified numismatic specimens, and vintage 90% silver U.S. coins that carry both metal value and historical appeal.
 Whether you are stacking ounces at low premiums or building a collection of high-grade certified pieces, silver offers more options per dollar than any other precious metal.
+Use our silver coin melt calculator to check current values, or browse the coin prices guide for certified silver coin values by grade.

 Silver Bars — Maximum Metal, Minimum Premium